-1.14 Renal transplantation replaces all the kidneys' functions, so erythropoietin and vitamin D supplementation are unnecessary.
-Transplantation involves the placement of a single kidney in the pelvis, close to the bladder, to which the ureter is connected.
-The immediate problem is the body's immune system recognising the new organ as foreign tissue-a process known as rejection.
-Consequently, all patients receiving a kidney transplant require anti-rejection drugs, such as tacrolimus, cyclosporine and mycophenolate mofetil, for the lifetime of the transplant.
-These drugs, known as immunosuppressants, have many undesirable side effects, including the acceleration of vascular disease, increased risk of infection and higher rates of cancer (malignancy).
-This often means that myocardial infarctions and strokes are commoner in transplant patients than in healthy individuals of the same age.
-As transplants get older, there is a progressive loss of function due to chronic rejection (chronic allograft nephropathy).
-The average lifespan of a kidney transplant is between 10 and 15 years, which means some younger patients, will receive more than one transplant during their lifetime, often with periods of dialysis in-between.

-1.15 For many patients, renal transplantation, from both live and deceased donors, is the best treatment in terms of survival and quality of life.
-Unfortunately, despite changes in policy and legislation there remains a shortage of kidneys for transplant; it appears likely that whatever social and medical structures are present, there will inevitably be a shortage of kidneys from humans.
+- 1.14 Renal transplantation replaces all the kidneys' functions, so erythropoietin and vitamin D supplementation are unnecessary.
+Transplantation involves the placement of a single kidney in the pelvis.
+Patients receiving a kidney transplant require anti-rejection (immunosuppressant) drugs, such as tacrolimus, cyclosporin, and mycophenolate mofetil, for the lifetime of the transplant.
+These drugs have many undesirable side effects, including the acceleration of vascular disease, increased risk of infection and higher rates of cancer (malignancy).
+Therefore vascular disease is more common in transplant patients than in healthy individuals of the same age.
+The average lifespan of a kidney transplant is between 10 and 15 years, which means some younger patients, will receive more than one transplant during their lifetime, often with periods of dialysis in-between. - 1.15 For many patients, renal transplantation, from either a live or deceased donor, is the best treatment in terms of survival and quality of life.
+Unfortunately, despite changes in policy and legislation there remains a shortage of kidneys for transplant.